Cluttering the margins are examples of some of our inspirations from history and today

 7. An end to the system of factory farming and the implementation of environmentally beneficial farming practices and an end to agricultural monopiles.

-8. Massive downscaling of all armies', but most especially, of the American Military Industrial Complex
+8. Downscaling of all armies', but most especially, of the American Military Industrial Complex, and total global nuclear disarmament.

-9. The dissolution of the police state in all its forms including: the total eradication of racist and classist police violence, the end to punitive justice systems through prison abolition, and the death of the death penalty
+9. The dissolution of the police state in all its forms including: the total eradication of racist and classist police violence, the end to punitive justice systems, in favor of systems oriented toward rehabilitation, and public safety.

-Other novel parts of our party include that we establish permanent party affiliated worker cooperatives as well as labor unions in order to build a broad and powerful coalition of working people.
-These institutions generate revenue for the party in exchange for party resources and support in times of need.
+Other novel parts of our party include that we establish permanent party affiliated worker cooperatives as well as party affiliated labor unions in order to build a broad and powerful coalition of working people.
+These institutions may elect to share a small portion of dues with the party in exchange for party resources and support in times of need.

 Chapters aim to take as much power for themselves within their local communities, as possible.
-Our legitimacy to power issues from our direct democratic nature.
-The goal is to take over, to build power, to challenge the union of state and corporation, so chapters aim to challenge or dominate over hegemonic political parties, backward government institutions, sellout union bureaucracies and existing capitalist corporations.
-Part of this power building necessitates the creation of coalitions with radical labor unions, and other like minded organizations.
-Their power is our power and vice versa.
+Our legitimacy to power issues from our direct democratic nature, combined with effective leadership.
+The goal is to build power, to challenge the union of state and corporation.
+Part of this power building necessitates the creation of coalitions with radical labor unions, radical factions within sluggish unions, and coalition and other like minded organizations.

-Membership to the IWR is not casual, one joins to become a revolutionary.
+One joins the IWR to become a revolutionary.
 There is moral urgency to defy the powers that be, and create a better world, if you do not feel this urgency, the IWR is not the organization for you.
 People are dying, we are dying, make no mistake, class war is underway whether we like it or not.
 This said we do realize that their are different extents to which people can participate, if you're overwhelmed as it is, there is still a place for you in the party.
 Join to FIGHT back.